amandaghassaei/gpu-io/README.md

 );

 loop() {
+  // Compute things with gpu-io, update layer1. composer.step({
+    program: myProgram,
+    output: layer1,
+  });

+  ....

+  // Reset three state back to what threejs is expecting (otherwise we get WebGL errors). composer.resetThreeState();
+  // Render threejs state.
-  // Updates to layer1 will propagate to mesh map without any
+  // Updates to layer1 will propagate to mesh texture without any
-  // additional needsUpdate flags. renderer.render();
+  // additional needsUpdate flags. renderer.render(scene, camera);
 }
 ```

-More info about using gpu-io to update mesh positions data is coming soon.
+More info about using gpu-io with threejs can be found in the [ThreeJS Example](https://github.com/amandaghassaei/gpu-io/tree/main/examples/threejs).

 ## Limitations/Notes